Sadikn7i/framework-studio/README.md

 # Framework Studio ⬡

-A lightweight, browser-based visual builder for creating beautiful academic and research framework figures no dependencies, no server, no npm.
+A lightweight, browser-based visual builder for creating beautiful academic and research framework figures, with no dependencies, no server, and no npm.
 Just open `index.html` and build.

 ![Framework Studio](https://img.shields.io/badge/version-1.0.0-c8922a?style=flat-square) ![License](https://img.shields.io/badge/license-MIT-14345a?style=flat-square) ![No Dependencies](https://img.shields.io/badge/dependencies-none-2d5a2d?style=flat-square)